Money, power, sex: Attorney says slain kids' mom used all 3 - KESQ

 “Did she kill, or did she assist, or did she encourage, or did she direct?
 They aren’t sure,” Archibald said.

 Friends of Vallow Daybell will testify that she said the children and Tammy Daybell were “dark” before their deaths, Blake said.
-At least one of those friends told police that Vallow Daybell called both children “zombies” before they disappeared, according to police records.
+At least one friend told police that Vallow Daybell called both children “zombies” before they disappeared, according to police records.

 “The common theme was the body has to be destroyed,” Blake said.
 “The defendant and Chad used their self-proclaimed religious teachings to justify their actions to others — their actions from affair to murder.”

-Vallow Daybell is charged in Arizona in connection with Charles Vallow’s death, but has not yet entered a plea.
+Vallow Daybell is charged in Arizona in connection with Charles Vallow’s death, but yet to enter a plea.
+Cox, who told police the shooting was in self-defense, died a few months after the shooting and was never charged.

-Idaho law enforcement officers started investigating the couple in November 2019 after extended family members reported the children missing.
-During that period, police say the couple lied about the children’s whereabouts.
-The children’s bodies were found buried on Chad Daybell’s property in rural Idaho.

 The couple married two weeks after Chad Daybell’s previous wife died unexpectedly.
-An autopsy showed that Tammy Daybell was killed by asphyxiation, Blake said Monday.
+An autopsy showed that Tammy Daybell was killed by asphyxiation, Blake said.

 The couple had eliminated “any and every obstacle that was in their way of getting exactly what they wanted,” she said.